Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 More tests should be done on hopscotch_map by varying the neighborhood size.
 Here 62 was used a neighborhood size.

-In conclusion, if the drawbacks of hopscotch_map are not a problem for you, it may be a good alternative to other hash maps if the key used by the map doesn't use pointers to other parts of the memory to calculate its hash.
+In conclusion, if the drawbacks of hopscotch_map are not a problem for you, it may be a good alternative to other hash maps if the key used by the map doesn't use pointers to other parts of the memory to check its equality with another key.